kissflow/lcnc-sdk-js/README.md

 Fetches any external api & other kissflow api using this method.

-> Note this method has a limit of 10 seconds for an api call
+> Note: This method has a limit of 10 seconds for an api call

 ```
 lcnc.api(url, config).then((res) => {...})